Princess Tsuguko of Takamado: 2021–2023

 On 10 August 2023, Princess Tsuguko attended the "2023 National High School (Inter-High) Archery Competition" in Obihiro, Hokkaido Prefecture, as patroness of the "All Japan Archery Federation".
-At the end of the competitions, she presented the prizes to the winners and congratulated them.
 On 30 September 2023, Princess Tsuguko attended the "FIVB Paris Olympic Qualifier/World Cup Volleyball 2023 Men's Japan vs Finland" match at Yoyogi National Gymnasium, in Tokyo.
 From 13 to 15 October 2023, the Princess visited Kagoshima Prefecture for the special National Sports Festival.
-She visited the cities of Hioki, Makurazaki and Amami and took part in many events during her visit, such as a visit to local schools or sports competitions.
+She visited the cities of Hioki, Makurazaki and Amami.